Kroum Batchvarov, Ph.D.

 Wendy van Duivenvoorde, Ph.D.

 Dr. van Duivenvoorde obtained her doctorate from Texas A&M University’s Nautical Archaeology Program in 2008.
 She has conducted research on the metal fasteners and anchors excavated from ancient Mediterranean merchantmen such as the Tektaş Burnu and Kyrenia shipwrecks.
-Dr. van Duivenvoorde’s studies primarily focus on ships of exploration and Indiamen, and include the archaeological remains of Western Australia’s Dutch East Indiamen shipwrecks.
+Dr. van Duivenvoorde’s studies primarily focus on ships of exploration and the archaeological remains of Western Australia’s Dutch East Indiamen shipwrecks.

 Gordon P. Watts, Jr., Ph.D.